astronomer/docs/learn/airflow-weaviate.md

 import CodeBlock from '@theme/CodeBlock';
 import query_movie_vectors from '!!raw-loader!../code-samples/dags/airflow-weaviate/query_movie_vectors.py';

 [Weaviate](https://weaviate.io/developers/weaviate) is an open source vector database, which store high-dimensional embeddings of objects like text, images, audio or video.
-The [Weaviate Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-weaviate/stable/index.html) offers modules to easily integrate Weaviate with Airflow.
+The [Weaviate Apache Airflow® provider](https://airflow.apache.org/docs/apache-airflow-providers-weaviate/stable/index.html) offers modules to easily integrate Weaviate with Airflow.

 In this tutorial you'll use Airflow to ingest movie descriptions into Weaviate, use Weaviate's automatic vectorization to create vectors for the descriptions, and query Weaviate for movies that are thematically close to user-provided concepts.